jin0x/side-documentation/docs/posttypes.md

 # Post Types

-> In this section we list all available custom post types of the site
+> In this section we cover all available custom post types on the site.

 1. Members
 1. Testimonials